 It really isn't an issue.
 LifeIsSoSweet

 For example, you should pay minimum 55.41€ per month "state insurance" (tax on work) if you earn less than 214.75€ per month.
-The payment for accountant does not depend on income - it is about one small salary per month (it depends mainly of quantity of invoices).
+The fee for an accountant does not depend on income - it is about one small salary per month (it depends mainly of quantity of invoices).

 You pay tax on income only if you have income.
 But you pay "tax on work" ("state insurance" ) and fees for accountant regardless of your income.

-So, if you have good income (several small salaries per month) - you can afford to pay one small salary per month for accountant fees and "tax on work".
+So, if you have good income (several small salaries per month) - you can afford to pay one small salary per month for accountant's fees and "tax on work".

 But if you can't have good income - you should not receive payments at all because it does not make sense to pay for taxes more than your income.

 Taxes on profit are small portion of your expenses.
-The bigger portion are taxes on work (if your income is low tax on work can be more than your income) and fees for accountant (one small salary per month).
+The bigger portion are taxes on work (if your income is low, the tax on work can be more than your income) and fees for an accountant (one small salary per month).

 You seem to have experience with this that is different than mine.
 The "State insurance" sounds rather odd, I've never had that.
 Which country or state did you experience this in?
 LifeIsSoSweet